Huzaifaaazhar/Huzaifaaazhar/README.md

 ## 🔭 What I'm Currently Working On

-Building robust SQL-based solutions for data cleaning and exploratory analysis tasks, aiming to enhance data-driven decision-making and insights extraction processes.
+Building robust data solutions for businesses for aiming to enhance data-driven decision-making and insights extraction processes.
+I provide data consultation services to companies who want to capture more out of their data!

 ## 📝 Articles and Publications